Pallas UAS’s international strategy

 Expected impact of participation in the Programme on the modernisation of Pallas UAS

-Pallas UAS Strategy for International Relations 2012-2015, the Erasmus Policy Statement and the main objectives determined in these documents correspond to European Union’s modernisation and internationalisation agenda in higher education.
+Pallas UAS Strategy for International Relations 2017-2010, Erasmus+ Regulation, Erasmus Policy Statement and the main objectives determined in these documents correspond to European Union’s modernisation and internationalisation agenda in higher education.

 1) Although Estonian national education policy is not currently aiming to increase the number of graduates from HEIs, Pallas UAS strongly emphasises the importance of International mobility as it encourages Pallas UAS graduates to continue their studies on Master’s level abroad.
 We believe that international mobility helps to ensure that students who graduate from Pallas UAS are creatively thinking, responsible artists competitive in Estonian and European labour market.
 We completely agree that learning mobility helps students (and staff) increase their professional, social and intercultural skills and employability.